Kirill Kaprizov Game Preview: Wild vs. Rangers

-Kirill Kaprizov and the Minnesota Wild will meet the New York Rangers at 8:00 PM ET on Saturday, November 4, 2023.
-Considering a wager on Kaprizov in the Wild-Rangers matchup?
-Use our stats and information below.
+Kirill Kaprizov and the Minnesota Wild will face the New York Rangers at 7:00 PM ET on Thursday, at Madison Square Garden.
+If you'd like to wager on Kaprizov's prop bets, we've got plenty of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.